Seven sakura spots to set up your picnic blanket and

-Japan blooms once again into gorgeous, fluffy pinks and whites and here in Kansai, there are so many spots to choose from to treat ourselves to a cherry-blossom picnic or two.
+Japan blooms once again into gorgeous, fluffy pinks and whites.
+Here in Kansai, there are so many spots to choose from to throw a cherry-blossom picnic or two.
 Below are seven to get you started this season.

 Expo ’70 Commemorative Park

 All 260 hectares of Expo ’70 Commemorative Park are worth a stroll – there are tranquil gardens, green swathes of trees, and large grass fields.
 But the highlight at this time of year is, of course, the cherry blossoms.
 This is a great hanami (cherry-blossom picnic) spot as it is not as crowded as some of the other large parks are during hanami season, like Osaka Castle Park, which can get pretty squishy and quite raucous later in the afternoons.
 Stretch out your tarp, spread out your basket of goodies, and enjoy the view!

 Access: From Umeda Stn, take the Midosuji subway line to Senri-chuo Stn.
 From there, take the monorail to the park.
 Park entry is ¥250 per person.

 Perched on the slopes of Mount Nagusa, the temple Kiimidera was founded over 1,200 years ago by the monk, Iko, who made the journey across from China.
 The temple affords a sweeping view of the serene Wakanoura Bay.
 It is famous for its almost 12-meter-tall standing wooden Kannon statue, the largest in Japan, and its early-blooming cherry blossoms.
 In fact, it has been chosen as one of Japan’s 100 most famous places for viewing sakura.
 The blossoms are lit up from 6pm to 10pm during the Kimiidera Sakura Festival, which runs until April 20.